ivominic/task-management/README.md

 ## Hash and salt

 First install bcrypt using command "npm i bcrypt --save".
 Then in user.repository.ts, before saving user, crypt password.
 Add new column "salt" in user.entity and store salt, which is different for each user.
+In user.entity is created method for validating password (no need to pass user entity that way), and called from signin methods in controller->service->repository.
+If user is authenticated, signin method returns username, null otherwise.

 ## Running the app